axoflow/axosyslog-core-docs/content/docs/chapter-quickstart/configure-clients/_index.md

     {{% alert title="Note" color="info" %}}

-    The default configuration of {{% productparam "abbrev" %}} has only one log statement:
+    The default configuration of {{% param "product.abbrev" %}} has only one log statement:

     ```c